Help from above

 Helimission’s aim and purpose is to provide social, medical and spiritual aid to people in remote and inaccessible areas.
 Helimission is non-denominational and helps those in need regardless of their religious affiliation.

-We currently operate three helicopter bases with a total of 6 helicopters: two bases in Indonesia, on the islands of Papua and Sulawesi, and one in Madagascar.
+We currently operate three helicopter bases in Indonesia on the islands of Papua and Sulawesi as well as in Madagascar.
+The Foundation currently owns 7 helicopters.

 From our bases, we support local organizations in the bush by flying provisions for them.
 In addition, we transport building material, medicine and medical equipment to supply and maintain bush hospitals.